$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

-Similar to the 1D case, it can be observed that the coefficient sparsity $\lnorm{\aoprD \grtr}[0] = 25.897$ is substantially larger than the ambient dimension $n = 10.000$, even though $\aoprD$ is rather mildly redundant.
-Nevertheless, there appears to be a sharp phase transition at $m\approx 5.000$ measurements in Figure~\ref{fig:appl:2D:wave}.
-The prediction $m\approx 5.500$ of Theorem~\ref{thm:results:recovery} is also quite accurate in this situation, corresponding to a relative error of about 5\%.
-In contrast, our bound is slightly more pessimistic for 2D total variation (relative error about 10 \%) but still quite reliable.
-This is obviously not the case for \cite{rkz2015}, whose predictions deviate significantly from the true sample complexity.
-Finally, it is worth mentioning that the above experimental setup may not be suited for a comparison between total variation and Haar wavelets in respect of analysis modeling.
-We suspect that redefining $\aoprD$ with more scales and a more sophisticated weighting would considerably improve the outcomes of \refabpnoiseless{\noiseparam=0}{\aoprD}.
+Similar to the 1D case, it can be observed that the coefficient sparsity $\lnorm{\aoprD \grtr}[0] = 25897$ is substantially larger than the ambient dimension $n = 10000$.
+For the $15$-times redundant operator $\aopdct$ this observation is even more striking with $\lnorm{\aopdct \grtr}[0] = 65056$.
+Nevertheless, there appears to be a sharp phase transition at $m\approx 5000$ measurements in Figure~\ref{fig:appl:2D:wave} and a transition at $m \approx 7100$ in Figure~\ref{fig:appl:2D:dct}.
+The estimate of Theorem~\ref{thm:results:recovery} perfectly captures the phase transition for the 2D-DCT operator.
+In the wavelet case, the prediction $m\approx 5500$ is still quite accurate, corresponding to a relative error of about $5\%$.
+In contrast, our bound is slightly more pessimistic for 2D total variation (relative error about $10\%$) but still quite reliable.
+This is obviously not the case for \cite{rkz2015}, whose predictions deviate much more strongly from the true sample complexity.
+Finally, it is worth mentioning that the above experimental setup may not be suited for a comparison between these operators in respect of analysis modeling.
+We suspect for instance that redefining $\aoprD$ with more scales and a more sophisticated weighting would considerably improve the outcomes of \refabpnoiseless{\noiseparam=0}{\aoprD}.